RazrFalcon/tiny-skia/README.md

 - It's very slow (see [benchmarks](./benches/README.md)).
 - There are some rendering issues (like gradient transparency).
 - Raqote has a very rudimentary text rendering support, while tiny-skia has none.

-## Safety

-The project relies on some unsafe code.

 ## License